 At $69.99, the Supa Retron HD is a pretty attractive option for SNES lovers who want HD visuals but still want to use their original cartridges.
-If you're a stickler for authenticity then you may wish to dig a little deeper into your pockets and pre-order Analogue's new FPGA-based console, which will surely be the most faithful SNES clone yet seen.
+If you're a stickler for authenticity then you may wish to dig a little deeper into your pockets and purchase the FPGA-based Super Nt, which is the most faithful SNES clone yet seen.
 However, if budget is a concern and you're not obsessed with getting the 1:1 performance, then this should fit the bill perfectly; it's reasonably-priced, comes with two excellent pads (which you can use while sitting on the coach thanks to those massive cables) and boasts superb compatibility with SNES software from all over the world.

-The Supa Retron HD launches on January 8th, 2018.
+The Supa Retron HD launches in the US on January 8th, 2018.

 We've updated this review to reflect the UK launch date of March 9th, 2018.
 You can order the system from Funstock.